jan-kro/chemokine/README.md

 conda create --prefix /path/to/env/env-name --file conda-spec-file-chemokine.txt
 ```

-For this you need to change your conda config to contain the path to the environments
+For this you need to change your conda config to contain the path to the new environment

 ```console
 conda config --append envs_dirs /path/to/env